 - Cholera was believed to be air-borne but Snow‘s work as anesthesiologist convinced him that it cannot be airborne and he, eventually, proved, that it is water-borne.

 - Before Darwin, the belief was that atolls are dormant volcanoes, Darwin realized and proved that they are built up by reef-building coral.
 Coral reefs occupy 0.1% of the earth surface but 25% of marine life species (Darwin’s paradox).

-- Physicists came up with an idea of tracking Russia’s Sputnik satellite using Doppler’s shift, and that lead to the reverse idea of determining the location of objects on the surface of the earth, which has become the modern day GPS.
+- Physicists came up with an idea of tracking Russia’s Sputnik satellite using Doppler’s shift, and that leads to the reverse idea of determining the location of objects on the surface of the earth, which has become the modern day GPS.

 - The most generative platforms are like stacks, the person working at building level 5 has to only understand level 4 and nothing beneath it.

-- Platforms have a natural attraction towards recycling the waste and abandoned.
+- Platforms have a natural attraction towards recycling waste and abandoned.
 In big cities, chain stores and restaurants occupy the new construction while the old one is occupied by bookstores, struggling artists, and antique dealers.
 The riskier enterprises always have to go for the less valuable spaces, that’s why, Google, Apple, and HP were started in garages.
-Old ideas can sometimes use new buildings but new ideas must use the old buildings, new construction is too expensive to support them.
+Old ideas can sometimes use new buildings but new ideas must use old buildings, new construction is too expensive to support them.